rahulmysore23/rahulmysore23.github.io/content/blogs/my-startup-journey.md

 ### **The Breakthrough: A Call Out of Nowhere**

-Then, out of the blue, I got a call.
+Then, After 2 years, out of the blue, I got a call.

 A startup in another city had found my resume on a job portal (one I didn’t even remember updating).
 The team lead and I **clicked instantly**—bonding over our love for Go, our disdain for Java, and strong opinions on static vs. dynamic typing.